-Remove the pedestal drain plug (34) and drain the bearing lubricant.
+Remove the pedestal drain plug (32) and drain the bearing lubricant.
 Clean and reinstall the drain plug.

-Remove the slinger ring (18).
+Remove the slinger ring (38) from the shaft.
 Remove the pedestal mounting hardware from the base.
 Tie and tag any shims used under the mounting feet for leveling.

-Using snap ring pliers, remove the bearing retaining ring (25) from the pedestal bore.
-Remove the bearing shim set (31); tie and tag the shims or measure and record their thickness for ease of reassembly.
+Use snap ring pliers to remove the bearing retaining ring (29) from the pedestal bore.
+Remove the bearing shim set (21); tie and tag the shims, or measure and record their thickness for ease of reassembly.

-Remove the setscrews (28) from the bearing retainer (30) and install two machine screws (#10-32 X 1-inch long, not supplied).
-Pry the retainer from the pedestal bore using a pair of screwdrivers against the heads of the machine screws.
-Do not use the machine screws to jack against the ball bearing.
-Remove the machine screws and reinstall the setscrews.
+Loosen the setscrews (26) in the bearing retainer (29).
+Pry the bearing retainer from the pedestal bore using two screwdrivers against the heads of the machine screws.

-Press the oil seal (29) from the bearing retainer, and remove the bearing retainer O-ring (24).
+Press the oil seal (28) from the bearing retainer, and remove the O-ring (22) from the pedestal bore.